leroyguillaume/autoplaylist/CONTRIBUTING.md

 By default, the WebApp is configured to call the API on `http://localhost:8000` but you can change it by modifying `public/config.json`.

+It is particularly ugly because I'm not a frontend developer, feel free to contribute to improve it.

 ### How to run

 ```bash